PimmyTrousers/DockerYaraMock/README.md

 Quick test to show a potential bug within Go Yara, or at least how it interacts with docker.

+UPDATE: As of now the issue is fixed with the commit that Hillu made to the dockerfile.

 # Steps To Recreate
 1. `docker build -t dockeryara:latest . && docker run -p 8000:8000 dockeryara:latest `
 2. unzip the wannacry_test.zip with password `infected123`